 Read along with the Act!vated Actors

-Listen to the podcast and read along as we tell you the story.
+Listen and read along as we tell you the story.

 - The Ugly Duckling: or as we like to say the somewhat less than attractive duckling, Hans Christian Andersen's beloved fable about judging people (or fowl) by their plumage.